SayehKazem/FunBurd/README.md

 - `*.Rmd` and `*.md` files: Scripts for generating figures and statistical analyses.
 - `*.ipynb` files: Python notebooks for Jaccard-based p-value analysis.
-- `data/`: Contains all datasets necessary for reproducing the figures and analyses.
-All data files are in **RData format**.
+- `*.RData`: Binary data files in R format.
+These files contain all datasets required to reproduce the figures and analyses presented in this project.

 ## Usage